Project-OSmOSE/OSEkit/docs/source/jobs.rst

     job_config = JobConfig(
-        nb_nodes=1, # Number of nodes on which the job runs ncpus=28, # Number of total cores used per node mem="60gb", # Maximum amount of physical memory used by the job walltime=Timedelta(hours=5), # Maximum amount of real itime during which the job can be running venv_name=os.environ["CONDA_DEFAULT_ENV"], # Works only for conda venvs
+        nb_nodes=1, # Number of nodes on which the job runs ncpus=28, # Number of total cores used per node ngpus=1, # Number of total GPU used per node mem="60gb", # Maximum amount of physical memory used by the job walltime=Timedelta(hours=5), # Maximum amount of real itime during which the job can be running venv_name=os.environ["CONDA_DEFAULT_ENV"], # Works only for conda venvs